wp-statistics/wp-statistics/README.md

 4. Go to the plugin settings page and configure as required (note this will also download the GeoIP database for the fist time).

 # Function API
-WP Statistics supports several functions for other plug-in and theme authors to use to retrieve statistics about the site.
+WP-Statistics supports several functions for other plug-in and theme authors to use to retrieve statistics about the site.
 All of the external functions available in [this link](https://wp-statistics.com/2017/05/26/function-api/).

 # Shortcodes
-WP Statistics supports shortcodes in WordPress, these can be used in either a post and page body as well as an HTML widget.
+WP-Statistics supports shortcodes in WordPress, these can be used in either a post and page body as well as an HTML widget.
 Description of shortcode available in [this link](https://wp-statistics.com/2017/05/26/shortcodes/)

 # Community Links
 * [WordPress plugin page](http://wordpress.org/plugins/wp-statistics/)